sfluegel05/metaNNvis/results/report.md

 # Introduction

-Over the last years, neural networks have grown ever the more powerful and complex.
+Over the last years, neural networks have grown ever more powerful and complex.
 Their structure allows them to be adapted for a wide range of tasks in which the can provide great results.

 One of their caveats however is the limited insight into how these results emerge.
 For most human users, the inside of a neural network is little more than a blackbox which turns input data into, e.g., a classification or prediction.

 This is a problem for many use cases.
-Starting with developers who want to improve their model's performance and need a detailed understanding of the workings of each component in order to make the right changes.
-Up to end users in critical settings, such as decision making in medicine, who have to verify a model's results and rely on adequate explanations to draw the right conclusions.
+Starting with developers who want to improve their model's performance and need a detailed understanding of the workings of each component in order to make the right changes, up to end users in critical settings, such as decision making in medicine, who have to verify a model's results and rely on adequate explanations of the results to draw the right conclusions.

-Different methods, called introspection methods, have been developed to counteract this problem.
-They try to explain a networks's behaviour either by attributing the results to certain parts of input or the network itself or alternatively by visualizing features a network has learned.
-An example for the first case is the Grad-CAM method which allows to visualize the contribution of different parts in the input toward a classification (see [Figure 1a](#figure1a)).
+Different algorithms, called introspection methods, have been developed to counteract this problem.
+They try to explain and visualise a networks's behaviour either by attributing the results to certain parts of either the input or of the network itself or alternatively by visualising features a network has learned.
+An example for attribution is the Grad-CAM method which allows to visualise the contribution of different parts in the input toward a classification ( see [Figure 1a](#figure1a)).
 Feature visualization on the other hand can be achieved by optimizing a randomized input towards a certain goal such as activating a particular neuron (see [Figure 1b](#figure1b)).

 <div class="row" style="display: flex">